NCAR/cti-serial/README.md

 1. Run a podman image interactively.
 An interactive session may be necessary if you're installing the package and the gpg-agent needs to prompt for the password to the \<eol-prog@ucar.edu\> signing key.

     start_podman bionic

-    a.
-The Ubuntu bionic image on docker.io/ncar contains the linux-headers-4.15.18-vortex86dx3 package.
+    1. The Ubuntu bionic image on docker.io/ncar contains the linux-headers-4.15.18-vortex86dx3 package.

        If you need to install a different header package for the target system:

             apt-get update
             apt-get install linux-headers-x.y.z

-    a.
-Edit the Makefile if you need to override the default search for KERNEL_DIR on **/usr/src**:
+    1. Edit the Makefile if you need to override the default search for KERNEL_DIR on **/usr/src**:

             vi /root/current/Makefile

-    a.
-Build the package, which will be placed in the parent directory (/root in this example):
+    1. Build the package, which will be placed in the parent directory (/root in this example):

             cd /root/current
             ./build_dpkg.sh i386

-    a.
-Add the -I option to install the package with reprepo to the EOL debian repository on /net/ftp
+    1. Add the -I option to install the package with reprepo to the EOL debian repository on /net/ftp

             ./build_dpkg.sh i386 -I bionic